venerd1/software_project/README.md

 # Parallel Heat Diffusion Simulation with Docker

 This project provides a `Dockerfile` that creates a container environment to compile and run the parallel heat diffusion simulation using MPI.
-It also includes a Python script to visualize the simulation results.
+It also includes a Python script `diffusion_plot.py` to visualize the simulation results.
+The simulation results will be saved on the host system in a directory called `heat_diffusion` that will contain :

-## Prerequisites

-Before creating the container, **create a folder called `output` in your home directory**.
-This is where the simulation results will be saved:

 - `initial.dat`
 - `final.dat`
 - `heat_diffusion_comparison.png`

+## Dockerfile

+`Dockerfile` sets up the environent to build a container for running a heat diffusion simulation using MPI (Message Passing Interface) and Python for plotting results.

+It starts from the official Ubuntu 20.04 image, installs MPI libraries for parallel computing, tools for compiling C code and Python libraries.
+It also creates a directory where simulation output may be stored.
+The container uses an `entrypoint.sh` script to execute the simulation, making it easy to run with customizable arguments.

 ## Build and Run